RooBarsic/GitHints/README.md

 ```

-# day 3
-remove some files from last pushed commit
+# day 3: Remove some files from last pushed commit

 * move back HEAD to previous commit
 ```git